 - Changes to data

 - Handling requests for rectification, erasure or restriction of processing.

 Winmore processes Customer Data pursuant to our subscription agreement.
 Our customers’ are they data controllers, and they are responsible for ensuring that personal data is easily accessible at all times in order to ensure a timely response to SARs.
 We provide our customers with the tools to ensure that personal data on specific data subjects can be easily filtered.

 Winmore, wherever possible, implements standards to respond to SARs, including our standard response of referring SARs to the applicable customer’s responsible party.

 Upon receipt of a SAR

-Upon receipt of a SAR, verify whether or not Lanetix is the controller of the data subject’s personal data.
-In nearly all cases, Lanetix is not the controller, but merely a processor for a customer.
+Upon receipt of a SAR, verify whether or not Winmore is the controller of the data subject’s personal data.
+In nearly all cases, Winmore is not the controller, but merely a processor for a customer.
 Based on the SAR information the data subject provides, informs the data subject of our role as data processor and refer them to the actual controller.